'Peter Obi already diluting PDP's political influence in southeast,' FFK warns

-Top APC Chieftain Speaks on How Peter Obi, Labour Party Will Fair in 2023 Election
+Top APC Chieftain Speaks on How Peter Obi, Labour Party Will Fare in 2023 Election

 - A member of the All Progressives Congress (APC) has called on the Peoples Democratic Party to tighten their seatbelt ahead of the 2023 general election